YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 The <port number> is the communication port number that the rollback command uses when fetching the reference point.
 Always use the same <port number> on the originating instance for rollback as the one used by the Receiver Server.

 .. note::
-   YottaDB recommends unconditionally scripting the MUPIP JOURNAL -ROLLBACK -FETCHRESYNC command prior to starting any Source Server on the replicating instance to avoid a possible out-of-sync situation.
+   YottaDB recommends unconditionally scripting the MUPIP JOURNAL ROLLBACK FETCHRESYNC command prior to starting any Source Server on the replicating instance to avoid a possible out-of-sync situation.

 The reference point sent by the originating instance is the RESYNC_SEQNO (explained later) that the originating instance once maintained.
 The database/journal files are rolled back to the earlier RESYNC_SEQNO (that is, the one received from the originating instance or the one maintained locally).
-If you do not use -fetchresync, the database rolls back to the last consistent replicating instance state.
+If you do not use FETCHRESYNC, the database rolls back to the last consistent replicating instance state.

 The system stores extracted lost transactions in the file <extract file> specified by this mandatory qualifier.
-The starting point of the search for lost transactions is the JNL_SEQNO obtained from the originating instance in the -fetchresync operation.
-If -fetchresync is not specified, <extract file> lists the post-consistent-state transactions that were undone by the rollback procedure to reach a consistent state.
+The starting point of the search for lost transactions is the JNL_SEQNO obtained from the originating instance in the FETCHRESYNC operation.
+If FETCHRESYNC is not specified, <extract file> lists the post-consistent-state transactions that were undone by the rollback procedure to reach a consistent state.

 .. note::
    The extracted lost transactions list may contain broken transactions due to system failures that occurred during processing.
 Do not resolve these transactions - they are not considered to be committed.
-The database header may get corrupted if you suspend an ongoing ROLLBACK -FETECHRESYNC operation or if the TCP connection between the two instances gets broken.
-The workaround is to restart the ROLLBACK -FETCHRESYNC operation or wait 60 seconds for the FETCHRESYNC operation to timeout.
+The database header may get corrupted if you suspend an ongoing ROLLBACK FETECHRESYNC operation or if the TCP connection between the two instances gets broken.
+The workaround is to restart the ROLLBACK FETCHRESYNC operation or wait 60 seconds for the FETCHRESYNC operation to timeout.

 Example: